istarlet/netflix_viewing_habits/README.md

 ## Feature 5
 `Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.`

+In my Jupyter Notebooks, I annotated my code with markdown cells and wrote clear code comments.
+I have included a README.md.